 Packaging & progress: a brief history of reusables in the supply chain

+Packaging has come a long way to reach the era of reusables in the supply chain we have reached today.
 If you’ve ever browsed an antique store, you’ve likely encountered examples of the sturdily built wooden boxes.
 These boxes were once used to transport groceries from suppliers to stores.
 Some are more than a century old, and many feature descriptions of their former contents stamped in old-fashioned fonts.

 Such boxes were among the first reusable containers used by independent grocers in the late 1800s and early 1900s.
 Back then, most perishable food was delivered unpackaged to stores (or to wholesaler warehouses first) by canal boat, steamboat, rail and/or wagon, while processed food was typically shipped in metal tins, kegs or wooden crates or barrels that were then re-purposed for other uses.

-The Rise of Corrugated
+The Rise of Corrugated Boxes

 By the turn of the century, the traditional wooden containers were being phased out in favor of the corrugated paper shipping cartons heavily used today.

-As environmental awareness grew in the 1970s due to the 1973 and 1979 energy crises, the grocery industry began to recognize the downsides of corrugated packaging: its high production costs, recycling challenges, contribution to the waste stream, limitations in preventing food damage and its tendency to impart odor onto foods.
+As environmental awareness grew in the 1970s due to the 1973 and 1979 energy crises, the grocery industry began to recognize the downsides of corrugated cardboard: its high production costs, recycling challenges, contribution to the waste stream, limitations in preventing food damage and its tendency to impart odor onto foods.

 The Demand for RPCs Grows